 There are many ways to approach your canvas, and it's really quite up to you.
 There is no right or wrong here.
 I particularly enjoy heading over to the local library or bookstore and pulling up a chair in the gardening aisle.

 Pouring over pictures of English gardens, their classic beauty is always a welcome sight, or delving into dreams of sophisticated Japanese gardens that inspire zen.
 Or, make up your own gardening theme using my next suggestion.

 Plan Your Flower Garden Layout

 Once you have an idea of which direction you want to take your masterpiece, grab a piece of graph paper and some colored pencils and map it out.
-You many want to try a handy tool that I found at the Better Homes and Gardens website called the "Plan-a-Garden” (check it out at bhg.com under “gardens”).
-You can sketch out your home and other structures on site and then draw the layout of your flower garden around them.
+You many want to try a handy tool that I found at the Better Homes and Gardens website called the "Plan-a-Garden."
+You can sketch out your home and other structures on the site and then draw the layout of your flower garden around them.
 Be sure to observe if the site you want to use gets full or partial sun or mostly shade, as that will drastically change the types of flowers and foliage you can plant in your beds.

 Be specific in your diagram, too.
-If you have four feet of flower bed space against the garden shed, you probably only have room for four clumps of giant pink zinnias there.
+If you have 4 feet (1 m.) of flower bed space against the garden shed, you probably only have room for four clumps of giant pink zinnias there.
 Michelangelo only had so much ceiling to paint in the Sistine Chapel, after all.

 Growing Flower Seeds or Buying Flower Plants